verrazzano/docs/content/en/docs/customize/opensearch.md

             minSize: 10Gb
 ```
 ## Install OpenSearch And OpenSearch Dashboard Plugins
-Verrazzano supports OpenSearch and OpenSearch Dashboard plugins installation by providing plugins in Verrazzano custom resource
+Verrazzano supports OpenSearch and OpenSearch Dashboard plugins installation by providing plugins in the Verrazzano custom resource.
-To install plugins for OpenSearch, you can provide all the plugins by defining the field[spec.components.opensearch.plugins](/docs/reference/api/vpo-verrazzano-v1beta1/#install.verrazzano.io/v1beta1.Plugins) in Verrazzano custom resource.
+To install plugins for OpenSearch, you can provide the plugins by defining the field [spec.components.opensearch.plugins](/docs/reference/api/vpo-verrazzano-v1beta1/#install.verrazzano.io/v1beta1.OpenSearchComponent) in the Verrazzano custom resource.

-The following Verrazzano custom resource example install analysis-stempel and opensearch-anomaly-detection plugins in OpenSearch:
+The following Verrazzano custom resource example install the analysis-stempel and opensearch-anomaly-detection plugins for the OpenSearch:
 ```yaml
 apiVersion: install.verrazzano.io/v1beta1
 kind: Verrazzano